Tanvir-Mahamood/Restaurant-and-Food-Delivery-Website-main/README.md

    - Admin can add additional admin accounts to share management responsibilities.

 8. User Management:
-   -Admin can view the registered users.
+   - Admin can view the registered users.